bainro/ratslam-python3/README.rst

 ========================

 This is a full Ratslam implementation in python.
-This implementation is based on Milford's original implementation [1]_ in matlab, and Christine Lee's python implementation [2]_.
-The original data movies can also be found in [1]_.
+This implementation is based on Milford's original implementation in matlab, and Christine Lee's python implementation.

 Dependences